formkit/docs-content/inputs/mask.md

 ### Built-in tokens

-The mask input comes with 2 built-in tokens:
+The mask input comes with 3 built-in tokens:

 - `#` Accepts a digit character.
 - `a` Accepts an alphabetical character.
+- `*` Accepts any character.

 <example
   name="Mask input"